 At any time you can withdraw your consent through the contact channels referenced in Section 12.

 3. Types of personal information we collect and how it is usedWe collect and process various categories of personal information at the start of and for the duration of your relationship with us.
 We limit the collection and processing of personal information to such information as is necessary for the purposes set out in Section 2 above.
-Personal information requested over the course of your relationship with us may include, but is not limited to, the following:

 Identity information:Name, date of birth, proof of identification (such as driving licence or passport).
 Examples of how we use this information include: to identify you and to comply with our legal and regulatory obligations.